Idaho INBRE Undergraduate Fellowship (INBRE Fellows)

 The Idaho INBRE Program is offering paid research awards for students interested in biomedical research.
 The Idaho INBRE Undergraduate Fellowship is a competitive monetary award for students (INBRE Fellows) to conduct mentored research.
 The program pays each awarded INBRE Fellow to work full-time in an established faculty laboratory for 10 weeks during the summer.
 In addition to conducting guided research, INBRE Fellows will attend professional development and scientific seminar presentations and will prepare a poster highlighting their work to be presented at the Idaho INBRE Statewide Research Conference in Moscow.

-Pay: up to $7200 for the summer (paid as hourly wage over the working dates of the program)
+• Pay: up to $7200 for the summer (paid as hourly wage over the working dates of the program); does not include housing or food allowance

-- Complete and submit the application form by the due date of November 1, 2023.
+6. Complete and Submit the Application form by the due date of November 1, 2023.

 The Idaho INBRE Undergraduate Fellowship program is competitive.
 The number of applications we receive will exceed the available Fellowships.
 To be considered for an Idaho INBRE Undergraduate Fellowship we must receive your completed application including transcripts and reference by the due date of November 1, 2023.
 We cannot consider incomplete packets.